Get the #1 Bestseller on Medicare - FREE!

 Fredericksburg

-The Hugh Mercer Apothecary Shop celebrates medicine, pharmacy, military and political affairs int he historic 18th-century building that once housed the historic Apothecary Shop.
+The Hugh Mercer Apothecary Shop celebrates medicine, pharmacy, military, and political affairs in the historic 18th-century building that once housed the Apothecary Shop.
 It is named after Dr. Mercer, who practiced medicine in this area for 15 years before he joined the Revolutionary War.
+The Apothecary Shop has free admission for SNAP benefit holders.

-The Mary Washington House was built in 1772.
+Enjoy free admission at the Mary Washington House, which was built in 1772.
 It was purchased by George Washington for his mother.
 In fact, the future president came to his mother’s house to receive her blessing before attending his inauguration in 1789!

 Hampton